qdm12/My-Computing-course/02. Code writing/readme.md

   - Even with some fake data you make up
   - Find a :bug: (*bug*) early !
 - Use the *Python console* for simple stuff, by entering `python` in a terminal
-- Run directly your code by entering `python mycode.py` in a terminal (or use Liclipse)
+- Run directly your code by entering `python mycode.py` in a terminal

 ## Code style :computer:
 - Your code has to be understandable by **others** (and **you** in the *future*)